 Health during childhood is powerfully linked with social factors such as the income and education levels of a child's family and his or her racial or ethnic group.
-This snapshot of children ages 17 years or younger in Arkansas shows that:
+This snapshot of children ages 17 years or younger in Alabama shows that:

-- One half of Arkansas' children live in poor or near-poor households, one third live in middleincome households and less than one fifth live in higher-income households. - Two fifths of children in Arkansas live in households where no one has education beyond high school, approximately one third live with at least one person who has attended but not completed college and one fourth live with at least one college graduate. - Two thirds of Arkansas' children are non-Hispanic white, 19 percent are non-Hispanic black and 8 percent are Hispanic.
+- Nearly half of Alabama's children live in poor or near-poor households, one third live in middleincome households and one fifth live in higherincome households. - Approximately one third of children in Alabama live in households where no one has education beyond high school, one third live with at least one person who has attended but not completed college and one third live with at least one college graduate. - Nearly two thirds of Alabama's children are non-Hispanic white, 31 percent are non-Hispanic black and 4 percent are Hispanic.